-| Pvt.
-Albert
+Pvt.
+Albert B. Bland

 Moore was born on July 15, 1920, in Mackville, Kentucky, to Robert L.

 Moore & Gertrude A. Roberts-Moore.
 He was raised in Mercer

 County with his five brothers and three sisters and was known as "Bland"

 to his family and friends.
-With his friends,
+With his friends, William Gentry,

 Robert Brummett, Maurice Collier and Cecil VanDiver, he joined the

 On December 8, 1941, Bland lived through the Japanese attack on Clark Field.
 During the attack, Bland was delivering lunch to members of the tank crews at their tanks.
 As he drove, his truck was strafed by a Japanese Zero.
 Bland got out of the truck with a M-1 Garand .
 He took cover by a tree and leaned against it for leverage.
 According to Bland, the Japanese planes made a figure eight over the airfield.
 All anyone had to do was aim at a certain spot and keep the gun aimed there.
 He took aim and fired at the plane.
 To his own amazement, he hit the plane which went down in flames.

 After the attack, Bland looked around the airfield.
 One of the sites he would always remember was the site of the trucks carrying men who had lost arms and legs during the attack.
 The entire airfield looked as if it was on fire.
 Bland spent the next four months working to keep the tank crews fed.